JoeWalters/MOTD/README.md

 ==========================================
 The abbreviation "motd" stands for "message of the day", and is displayed after a successful login but just before it executes the login shell.

+The image below is an example of this message of the day.
 ![Screenshot](https://raw.githubusercontent.com/JoeWalters/IMG/master/MOTD.PNG)

 How it works